Dan-Padovani/Explorer_projeto04_Formularios/Readme.md

 *	Forms;
 *	Labes, Ids and inputs;
 *	Fieldset and Legend;
-* Creating styles for submit.
+* Creating styles for submit;
+* Validate inputs with html properties.

 ---